workstep/qa-challenge/README.md

 ### Acceptance criteria

-Verify that all of the items below satisfy the design and functionality described in the feature
+Verify that all of the items below satisfy the design and functionality described in the feature.

 - [ ] Layout & Styling
   - [ ] Layout and spacing is pixel perfect